Cayman Islands team named for 18th Island Games

 Carl Morgan

-Derek Larner
+Derek Larner (Coach)

 Patrick Harfield